-Please note, under the current rules your child can't access their pension benefits before the age of 55, even if they retire from work earlier.
+Please note, under the current rules your child can't access their pension benefits before the age of 55.
 Also, the amount of pension income provided in their retirement fund will depend on a number of factors, including investment returns, interest and annuity rates when you take your pension benefits.

 Some savings products give you the right to change your mind and cancel your plan within a certain period.
 You do not have this right to cancel stock market based investments like the Virgin Stakeholder Pension that are sold over the phone or online.